alphawaseem/Feed-Reader-Tester/README.md

 # How to access

 > Visit this [Live version](http://waseemahmed.in/feed_test/) here.

 > Or, clone/download this repository and open index.html in a web browser.

+> Scroll down to bottom of webpage to see the tests.

 # More about the project
 >See project rubric [here](https://review.udacity.com/#!/rubrics/18/view).